purpett/tic-tac-toe/README.md

 ## Definition of the product

 Web-based application that allows two users to play the classic game of Tic Tac Toe against each other.
 The game is built using HTML, CSS, and JavaScript, and it runs entirely in the user's web browser.
 The game has a simple and intuitive user interface that allows players to easily customize their token, select their moves and see the current state of the game board, among other features.
+A user can choose whether to play against another player or against a computer.

 ## Technology